Terrapin Exteriors

 Should You DIY or Hire a Pro for Adding Siding to a Stucco House?

-So, you might be contemplating tackling this siding project yourself to save on labor costs.
-The allure of a DIY approach is understandable.
-However, installing siding over a stucco house is generally not a suitable project for the average weekend warrior due to its complexity and potential pitfalls.
+You might be thinking about tackling this siding project yourself to save on labor costs.
+That is understandable.
+DIY projects can be rewarding, but installing siding over stucco is usually not a weekend job.
+It is tricky, and mistakes can be costly.

 Conclusion

-Adding stucco is an excellent way to update your home’s exterior appearance, effectively address problems with existing stucco, or simply achieve a fresh, new look that enhances curb appeal.
-Many homeowners have successfully made this transition and are delighted with the transformative results.
+Adding stucco is a great way to update your home’s exterior, fix problems with existing stucco, or give your home a fresh look that boosts curb appeal.
+Many homeowners have made this change and are very happy with the results.

-However, this is not a minor cosmetic alteration; it is a significant construction project that requires thorough planning, meticulous attention to detail, and an unwavering focus on proper moisture management.
-Whether you choose stucco removal or decide to install siding over the current stucco using furring strips, ensuring that air can circulate freely and any water can escape is paramount to the project’s success and the longevity of your home.
-Making the right siding choice for your specific needs, climate, and budget is also a key component of a successful outcome.
+That said, this is not a simple cosmetic update.
+It is a major construction project that requires careful planning, attention to detail, and a strong focus on proper moisture management.
+Whether you remove the old stucco or install siding over it with furring strips, it is essential to ensure air can circulate and water can escape.
+Choosing the right siding for your needs, climate, and budget is also an important part of a successful project.

 With the correct approach, appropriate siding materials, and skilled installers handling the siding installation, this upgrade can be a truly remarkable and lasting improvement for your home.
 It allows homeowners to achieve a beautiful, durable, and better-protected stucco exterior for years to come.
-Contact us today!
+You can also explore our expert house siding in Skippack for professional guidance and installation.